Bell 525 Relentless

 The Bell 525 Relentless is an American super-medium-lift helicopter, under development by Bell Textron.
-The Bell 525 was unveiled at the 2012 Heli-Expo in Dallas, Texas in February 2012.
-The helicopter first flew on 1 July 2015.
-It is designed to transport up to 19 passengers.
+The new model was unveiled at the 2012 Heli-Expo in Dallas, Texas in February 2012.
+It first flew on 1 July 2015.

+The Bell 525 is designed to transport up to 19 passengers.
+The aircraft is the first fly-by-wire civilian aircraft and suffered a crash of its prototype, and is still slowly working towards certification.
+As of 2024, Bell is working towards completing flight certification, and it has secured its first order.

+It is a twin turbine engine helicopter with a composite and metal airframe that is in the latter stages of its development.

 Development

+Bell's first new project after the Bell 429 and Bell V-22 was the super medium Bell 525, previously known as Project X or Magellan.
+The helicopter is designed for trips of 50 to 500 nautical miles, and has a 5-blade main rotor powered by twin engines, including digital controls and a Garmin G5000H screen, with planned seating for 16-20 people.
+The flight software is intended to have features that enable single-pilot operation of the helicopter.

 The Bell 525's maiden flight was planned for late 2014.
 PHI, Inc. was the launch customer for the type, but as of 2016 is no longer the launch customer.
 After a six-month delay, the Bell 525 prototype first flew in July 2015.
 At that time, Bell predicted certification to be completed by the end of 2017.
 The FAA suggested special rules in May 2016, to address the fly-by-wire concept.